Tag Archives for Herrmann

 New paper in press by AC Alumni Björn Herrman in collaboration with Ed Bartlett and colleagues from Purdue University on stimulus-statistical and stimulus-specific adaptation in the rat inferior colliculus that will appear soon in the Journal of Neurophysiology.
 Sensitivity of rat inferior colliculus neurons … Continue reading

 A new paper on Slow-delta phase concentration marks improved temporal expectations based on the passage of time by AC PhD Anna Wilsch, alumni postdocs Molly Henry & Björn Herrmann, AC head Jonas Obleser along with Burkhard Maess appeared in Psychophysiology.
-Check the online source, or take … Continue reading
+Check the online source, … Continue reading